danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 (and their parents).
 Reviews that are "rejected" grant no reputation, but don't remove it either.

-This puts the pre-publish review process entirely in the hands of the authors.
-It gives reviewers an incentive to give solid, constructive review feedback - and rewards good reviewers for their efforts with recognition of their contributions.
-It treats review work as a valuable contribution to an academic field alongside publishing.

 As the review process goes along, authors may upload additional versions of their paper and request new rounds of review feedback for each version uploaded.
 Reviewers may offer as many reviews to each version as needed, but